Side Project • AI Diagramming

 Prototype 01

 The first build was a blank prompt.
-Users froze because the AI gave no hints or previews, so we added suggested prompts, live thinking states, and “show your work” logging.
+Users froze.
+We added suggested prompts, live thinking states, and "show your work" logging.

-We mapped out credits per plan to cap abuse and force value alignment.
-This later informed the usage-based billing that filtered out low-intent signups.
+Mapped credits per plan to cap abuse.
+This informed usage-based billing that filtered low-intent signups.

-Built an onboarding path that asks for system type, generates a diagram with context, then shows a repair checklist if quality is low—lifting activation to 60%.
+Built an onboarding path that asks for system type, generates a diagram with context.
+Lifted activation to 60%.

 Context